SujalChoudhari/Forge/README.md

 # Forge
-A Make alternative in Rust.
+A GNU Make alternative in Rust.